Seeing a mental health therapist on Maple is easy

 - Exploring grief or loss

-What should I expect in my consultation with a psychotherapist?
+What should I expect in my consultation with a mental health therapist?

 What are the advantages of online counselling?

-Online counselling allows you to see a psychotherapist from the comfort of your own home through video, phone call, or chat.
+Online counselling allows you to access the mental health services of a therapist from the comfort of your home through video, phone call, or chat.
+There’s no need to find one near you since you’re accessing them from your device.
 You’re able to book a visit at a time that's most convenient for you.
 Or, you can choose to speak with someone as soon as possible — you'll hear back from the therapist directly in 12 hours or less.

-Many benefit programs cover the fee of consulting with an MSW RSW therapist — check with your benefits provider to see if this is something that's available to you.
-The therapist's license number will be on your Maple receipt.
+Many Canadian benefit programs cover the fee of consulting with a social worker (MSW RSW) therapist or registered psychotherapists (RPs) — check with your benefits provider to see if this is available to you.
+The therapist's license number and credentials will be on your Maple receipt.

 Can I see the same therapist every time?

-Yes, in order to select the same psychotherapist, you’ll need to book an appointment and select the same psychotherapist each time.
+Yes.
+To see the same therapist, you’ll need to book an appointment and select the same therapist each time.

 What is the difference between a psychiatrist, psychologist, and psychotherapist?